nearbeach/NearBeach/docs/000-about/nearbeach-flow.rst

 * Frontend build of the new web page for product X

 As you can see, each task is required for this user story.
 However the tasks themselves are completely different and usually tackled by different departments.
-The designer usually does not tackle the frontend code for the web page.
+The photographer usually does not tackle the frontend code for the web page.

 Projects/Tasks